 DRY JANUARY / FEEL GOOD FEBRUARY

-The focus of Dry January is to support and encourage people to abstain from drinking alcohol for that whole month.
+Dry January encourages people to abstain from drinking alcohol for the whole month.

-The focus then of Feel Good February is to encourage maintenance of some of the good habits or alternatives started in January.
+Feel Good February then encourages maintenance of those good habits or alternatives started in January.

-Each Drug and Alcohol Coordination Team (DACT) Connections Service organises and/or assists community groups and other stakeholders to organise and deliver, a wide range of events and activities in their local communities providing alcohol related information, advice and/or support as well as providing or promoting alcohol-free leisure and social alternatives.
+Drug & Alcohol Connections services can help community groups and other stakeholders to organise and deliver a events and activities in their local communities providing alcohol related information, advice and/or support.
+This can include promoting alcohol-free leisure and social alternatives.

-Events have included alcohol free comedy nights, information stands in venues such as hospitals and shopping centres, free exercise classes, mocktail making/tasting, alcohol-free events in bars focussing on men’s health …
+Past events have included alcohol free comedy nights, hospital and shopping centre information stands, exercise classes, mocktail making, alcohol-free events in bars …

 Cut down on alcohol with our mocktail recipes